Can a Lean Canvas Replace a Traditional Business Plan?

 - The Solution – The action mechanisms or methods through which the new product, service, or venture will solve the marketplace challenges.

 - Key Metrics – These are performance indications that measure progress, such as market share against competitors, or an individual product’s contribution margin towards the overall profitability of a product line or division.

-- Unique Selling or Value Proposition – The exclusive competitive advantages that the product, service, or venture offers and that entice customers to buy despite competing alternatives in the marketplace.
+- Unique Selling or Value Proposition – The exclusive competitive advantages that the product, service, or venture offers and entices customers to buy despite competing alternatives in the marketplace.

-- Channels – For this building block, Maurya specifies a very different definition than those typically appearing in MBA marketing management textbooks.
+- Channels – Maurya specifies a very different definition than those typically appearing in MBA marketing management textbooks for this building block.
 He defines channels simply as “paths to customers, whether inbound or outbound.”
 This is a broader interpretation than the means that exist through which the business can distribute the product or solution.
 These channels include intermediaries like distributors of physical goods in brick-and-mortar marketplaces.
 Channels also include search engine optimization (or SEO) and other techniques that enable customers to find sellers online.